Projects

 • What are your main interests (e.g., computing, theory, applications)?

-• How do you envision our interaction?
+• How do you envision our collaboration?

-• Do you have any question for me?
+• Do you have any questions for me?

 I will support your application as long as: